10 Things Healthy, Happy Families Do

-- Have well-defined boundaries and organization in the family provide security for children which helps them feel in control and safe.
+Organization in the family provides security for children which helps them feel in control and safe.

 The more of these characteristics a family has, the more likely they are to be resilient in difficult times.
 Healthy families find ways to adapt, adjust and stick together as a team no matter what life hands them.